GerardMJuan/simlr-ad/README.md

 [Matlab engine for Python](https://es.mathworks.com/help/matlab/matlab-engine-for-python.html) is also required, as well as having MATLAB installed.

-[Freesurfer](https://surfer.nmr.mgh.harvard.edu/) is also required, and its [fsPalm extension](https://surfer.nmr.mgh.harvard.edu/fswiki/FsPalm).
+[Freesurfer](https://surfer.nmr.mgh.harvard.edu/) is also required for the cortical experiments, and its [fsPalm extension](https://surfer.nmr.mgh.harvard.edu/fswiki/FsPalm).

 ## Folder description:
 - **configs/** contains config files, needed for running the main script.